 - Hereditary hair loss affects your scalp the most, but it can also occur in other parts of your body.

 - See your doctor if you suffer from sudden hair loss, you have an autoimmune condition, have had chemotherapy or your hair loss can’t be explained by hereditary factors.

-- For normal hereditary hair loss there is no cure as such but treatment may help slow or halt the hair loss.
+- There is no cure for hereditary hair loss but treatment may help to slow or stop the hair loss.

 Hair cycle of growth and rest

 Like your skin and nails, your hair goes through a finely tuned cycle of growth and rest.
-Excessive hair loss can occur at any time this delicate cycle is upset.
+Hair loss can occur at any time in the cycle.

 - how old you are when hair loss begins